paulremo/NRPMHandbook/02_NRPMHandbook/miscellaneous/handbook/reliability_prediction/data_sources_methods.md

 For “generic equipment” that is similar from one mission to the other, it is valuable to take benefit from the use of {term}`in-orbit return (IOR) data <In-orbit return (IOR) data>`.
 This can provide direct statistics on the related items used in a typical environment.
 No model with theoretical implications would meet such level of relevance as far as the items are “equivalent” to those being used in-orbit.

-Consequently, use of in-orbit return constitutes the basis for “miscellaneous items” that meet the following two conditions:
+Consequently, use of in-orbit return constitutes the basis for “{term}`miscellaneous items <Miscellaneous item>`” that meet the following two conditions:

 - items involved in generic “miscellaneous” functions, provided they address similar perimeters and under similar operational conditions.
 Technology, complexity and {term}`quality <Quality>` (in a wide sense) are other parameters to be checked with accuracy.
 Besides, the use of in-orbit return is possible on a case by case basis, in the frame of the assessment of a given {term}`spacecraft <Spacecraft>` family for example, where functional features are the same and supported by a generic product.

 - items with enough in-orbit return, thus excluding those devices that might have become widely used recently (low cumulated time in operation, new technology).
-This may also impact the level at which miscellaneous items are defined.
+This may also impact the level at which {term}`miscellaneous items <Miscellaneous item>`are defined.

 (misc_5_3_2)=
 ## Manufacturer reliability data

-miscellaneous items are designed, manufactured and procured by suppliers generally specialized in space domain and for some categories of miscellaneous products, e.g. Solar Array cells manufacturer.
+{term}`Miscellaneous items <Miscellaneous item>` are designed, manufactured and procured by suppliers generally specialized in space domain and for some categories of miscellaneous products, e.g. Solar Array cells manufacturer.

 As designers, the suppliers have a deep knowledge of their products and it is their interest to master the reliability, especially in the case of product streamlined with a long heritage.
 However, the behaviour of these items in-orbit is better known by the prime contractors and the customers (and insurers as well) than by the manufacturers.
 Nevertheless, apart these operational data, the items are qualified and specific reliability tests may be conducted on ground prior to any development.